 Employment income: scale rate expenses: subsistence expenses: table of benchmark scale rates

-The benchmark scale rates that apply from 6 April 2009 are as follows:
+The benchmark scale rates that applied from 6 April 2009 to 5 April 2016 were as follows.

 |Description||Amount (up to)|